Everything you need to know about your wooden floor

 In general, we don’t recommend installing floors over any type of underlay as it would compromise the quality of installation.
 It may be possible to lay sound insulation material over the subfloor as long as it allows the wood floor to be bonded to the subfloor.

 As our wood flooring is made to order, we don’t keep a large amount of stock for immediate dispatch.
-Ordinarily, you should allow a lead-time of six to eight weeks for the majority of our range.
-Some boards, such as those over 245mm wide may take up to ten weeks to produce but we always keep you up-to-date.
+Ordinarily, you should allow a lead-time of eight to ten weeks for the majority of our range.
+Some boards, such as those over 245mm wide may take up to 14 weeks to produce but we always keep you up-to-date.

 Deliveries are made to the ground floor only and adequate labour should be provided to help unload the flooring.
-All deliveries must be signed for as proof of receipt.
+Deliveries outside of London are carried out by third party couriers.
+Please note, these delivery drivers cannot assist with the unloading of the floor.